Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/advanced/distributed_communication.rst

 Rank and world size
 *******************

-The rank assigned to a process is a number in the range of *0, ..., world size - 1*, where *world size* is the total number of distributed processes.
+The rank assigned to a process is a zero-based index in the range of *0, ..., world size - 1*, where *world size* is the total number of distributed processes.
 If you are using multi-GPU, think of the rank as the *GPU ID* or *GPU index*, although rank extends to distributed processing in general.

 The rank is unique across all processes, regardless of how they are distributed across machines, and it is therefore also called **global rank**.